Surfshark Chromecast Guide: How to Use Surfshark on Chromecast

 Steps for router setup:

-- Upload the files into your router settings and connect to a Surfshark server.
+4. Upload the files to your router settings and connect to a Surfshark server.

 This method protects all devices in your home with Surfshark, not just Chromecast or Google TV.

-2. Share a VPN Connection from Windows PC
+2. Share a VPN Connection from a Windows PC

 If your router does not support VPN, you can share your computer’s VPN connection with Chromecast.